pfsense/docs/source/releases/2-0-2-new-features-and-changes.rst

 -  Use the latest functions from pfSense module for creating bridges
 -  Implement is\_jumbo\_capable in a more performant way.
 This should help with large number of interfaces
--  Since the CARP interface name changed to “vipN” from “carpN”, devd needs to follow that change as well.
+-  Since the CARP interface name changed to "vipN" from "carpN", devd needs to follow that change as well.
 -  `#2242 <http://redmine.pfsense.org/issues/2242>`__ Show lagg protocol
    and member interfaces on Status > Interfaces.